joaovlpss/Chess_System_Project/README.md

 # Chess_System_Project
-Project for a CLI chess game system.
+Project for a completed CLI chess game system.
+Run the program with src/application/Program.java.